Stannnnn/jelly-app/README.md

   ```

-**Note**: Environment variables must be set during the Docker build process, as setting them at runtime (e.g., via -e in `docker run`) will not work.

 ### Contributing

 We're open to pull requests, please merge them to the `develop` branch.
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
 Your contributions are welcome and appreciated!